5sWind/IPFSfB/README.md

 [![Build Status](https://api.travis-ci.org/IBM/IPFSfB.svg?branch=master)](https://travis-ci.org/IBM/IPFSfB)

+## Forked Repository Note

+This forked repository of IBM/IPFSfB is one of the most renowned versions of IPFSfB, the IPFSfB orginal author's repository.
+Where the newest version of IPFSfB will arrive, there is a place.

+### Note for New Features

+This repository empowers users to leverage the nature of the IPFS Web UI feature, refined p2p, p2s and p2sp network to add server functionality of Web UI, and add server-only (so) senario.

+- Private IPFS Web UI for ipfs-server with download and upload functionalites.
+- New desgin of server-only (so) network.
+- Renewed p2p, p2s, and p2sp networks for private IPFS Web UI compatibility.

+### Note for Private IPFS Web UI

+The private IPFS Web UI is not ready for production usage if only bringing a network up by a single script like `./pnet up <network>`.
+To use all Web UI functionalities, we should configure it through [Private IPFS Web UI tutorial](docs/tutorial/private-ipfs-web-ui.md).

+## Original Edition

 This repository contains instructions to build a private, unstructured data storage network for any blockchain on distributed file system, InterPlanetary File System for Business (IPFSfB), using crypto tools and Docker images with Docker and Docker Compose to provision the enterprise blockchain storage network.

 ## Overview